Modular Representations of Truncated current Lie algebras: Truncated current Lie algebras

 The set of regular elements of $\g_m$ is open dense and so the conjugates of $\h_m^{\reg}$ must intersect the regular elements non-trivially.
 Hence there is a regular element whose centraliser is conjugate to $\h_m$.
 It follows from the existence of the map \eqref{e:kappaiso} that $\ind(\g) = \rank(\g)$, and so $\ind(\g_m, \g_m) = (m+1)\ind(\g)$.
 Finally the existence of the isomorphism \eqref{e:kappamiso} proves that $\ind(\g_m, \g_m) = \ind(\g_m)$. \end{proof}

-The following result and its converse was proven in characteristic zero by Ra\"{i}s and Tauvel, for any finite-dimensional Lie algebra $\g$.
+Our next theorem (Theorem~\ref{T:regularelements}) was proven in characteristic zero by Ra\"{i}s and Tauvel, for any finite-dimensional Lie algebra $\g$.
 Most of \cite[\S2]{RT} still applies in positive charateristic, but a key step fails when $m \geq p$.
-We provide a proof of one direction of their result valid in positive characteristic with no restrictions on $p$.
+We provide a proof result in the case where $\g = \Lie(G)$ for a standard reductive group in positive characteristic.

+\begin{Lemma} The set of semisimple elements in $\g \backslash \g^\reg$ is dense. \end{Lemma} \begin{proof} This was proven in \cite[Proposition~4.9]{Ve}, under the assumption that $G$ is a semisimple group such that $p$ is good and does not divide the order of the fundamental group of the root system.
+In view of the classification of Lie algebras of standard reductive groups given in Section~\ref{ss:groupschemes} it remains to deal with the case $\g = \gl_n$ with $p \mid n$.